When Can I Change My Nose Piercing?

 Even after your piercing has finished healing, you need to be cautious.
 It will be very tight at first, so you need to be careful when easing the jewelry in.
 Never push it through when it doesn’t fit comfortably; it could result in tearing.
 You’ll have the same problem if you try to insert jewelry of the wrong gauge.

-Changing your nose rings without first making sure that your hands and the jewelry are clean will also put you at increased risk of infection.
+Changing your nose rings without first making sure that your hands and the jewelry are clean will also put you at an increased risk of infection.

 Steps for Changing a Nose Piercing